NMS-Seventh-Fleet/nms-seventh-fleet.github.io/_posts/logs/3420-11-20-Lyle-Stevensen.md

 <p>Captain Jones and I finished unpacking my base on Guythimar.
 Bat cave 2 has been deployed.
 We set off across the planet and discovered a few waypoints.</p>

 <p>The Guythimar base received a faint signal from....
 Captain Flanagan!
 Damn it!
-I’m going to have to return his captains chair.
+I’m going to have to return his captain’s chair.
 I still have a few hours yet to enjoy it.</p>

 <!--more-->